loveorchids/probaV/README.md

 objects.<br>
-For example, on a task of super-resolution on human faces, given a blurred human face image, to perform super-resolution, the model are potentially required to remember the variety of all the race of man kind (Asian, Afrian, Caucasian, etc.).<br>
+For example, on a task of super-resolution on human faces, given a blurred human face image, to perform super-resolution, the model are potentially required to remember the variety of all the races of man kinds (Caucasian, Mongoloid, Negroid, etc.).<br>
-Thus we tried to increase the parameter to see if the result is improved.
+Based on above reason, we increase the parameter to 1.5 times, the result is not overfitted, but the numerical result is worse.
+The possible reason to this is increase the parameter makes the network hard to be optimized.
 #### Why use Trellis Module
 Due to the result of both RDN and CARN looks a little bit blurred, increase the shapeness of the output image became the first priority. <br>
-As Trellis Module has shown the ability of generating the feature map of CNN output in low resolution to a good estimation of density of human crowds in high resolution, we expect an RDN with Trellis module can form a coarse-to-fine architecture to improve the output result gradually.
+As Trellis Module has shown the ability of generating the feature map of CNN output in low resolution to a good estimation of density of human crowds in high resolution, we expect an RDN with Trellis Module can form a coarse-to-fine architecture to improve the output result gradually.
+Adding a Trellis Module did not improve the result either, but also increase almost 50% of the total parameter.
+The negative effect is not as large as simply increase the parameter by 50%.
+The reason to this may possibily related to adding a Trellis Module increase the depth of the model, make it hard to be optimized.

 ## Future Work
+1. **Find out what makes the optimization so hard**<br>
+Currently, it seems everything is related to the optimization, there might be some reason which prevent the result from being optimized.
-1. **Using Tensorflow to re-implement**<br>
+2. **Using Tensorflow to re-implement**<br>
 current version of PyTorch usually tends to achieve sub-optimal result when compared to Tensorflow.
-I have also did an experiment about optimizing a model for cifar-10 tasks using a keras implementation and a PyTorch implementation.
-Especially for tasks like super resolution, LSTM related models, sub-optimal results will cause large difference in the final result.
+I have also did an experiment about optimizing a model for cifar-10 tasks using a keras implementation and a PyTorch implementation. (see omni_torch/examples/test).
-2. **NAS [10] for hyper-parameter tuning**<br>
+3. **NAS [10] for hyper-parameter tuning**<br>
 Recently, "Learning to Learn" became a hot idea which combine the concept of Reinforcement Learning into tuning the neural network structure.
 Support NAS for hyper-parameter tuning is also the goal for omni-torch.